TIME-BULDER/BMM/README.md

 ## Hackathon

-Bitcoin Blood was created during the **Bitcoin Mastermind Hackathon 2026**.
+HEMORA was created during the **Bitcoin Mastermind Hackathon 2026**.

 The hackathon provided an opportunity to demonstrate how Bitcoin technologies can address practical societal challenges beyond finance.